Oceanic-Finance/Information/README.md

 Introduce advanced features such as automated yield strategies and dynamic credit pools.
 Develop a mobile application for seamless DeFi access.
 Expand multi-chain compatibility to support cross-chain assets.

 🔧 Technical Information
 Blockchain and Smart Contracts
 Oceanic Finance is built on the Solana blockchain, ensuring:

 Low transaction fees: Minimal costs make it accessible for all users.
 High scalability: The network supports thousands of transactions per second, reducing latency and congestion.
-Robust security: Leveraging Solana's proof-of-stake mechanism ensures reliable and secure operations.
+Security: Leveraging Solana's proof-of-stake mechanism ensures reliable and secure operations.
-Tokenomics
-Total Supply: 1 billion tokens.
-Allocation:
-Public Sale: 40%
-Development: 25%
-Partnerships: 20%
-Liquidity: 10%
-Team: 5%
-Utility:
-Staking rewards.
-Governance participation.
-Fee discounts on the Oceanic Finance platform.
-Core Features

 Staking:
 Up to 30% APY.
 Flexible locking periods with emergency withdrawal options.